Small-Stuff/arch-theme-production/wp-content/themes/archtober19/readme.md

 **SS NOTE: review body text hierarchy to see if it fits w all their needs [they are adding sample content ]**

-**LEH to check extra/errant “building name” field on event page back end (which doesn’t seem to effect pages or content)**
+- //LEH to check extra/errant “building name” field on event page back end (which doesn’t seem to effect pages or content)